veronicakelsey/veronicakelsey.github.io/_pages/publications.md

 *Innovations in Incidence Geometry - to appear.*

 Generating finite Coxeter groups with elements of the same order (with S. Hart and P.J.
-Rowley)
+Rowley),
 *submitted* [MFO Preprint](https://publications.mfo.de/handle/mfo/3709)

 Maximal Cocliques in the Generating Graphs of Alternating and Symmetric Groups (with C.M.
-Roney-Dougal) *submitted*
+Roney-Dougal), *submitted*